 Losses are being defined as write-offs (Cat.
 E) and need for return to base workshop (Cat.
-B) – many thanks to Jan Safarik who provided this explanation here.
-The loss figures extend to week ending 13 February but do not include the week 6 February, which is missing.
-But on the other hand the week 13 Feb it is possible that it includes both.
+B) – see the explanation here.
+The loss figures extend to week ending 13 February but do not include the week 6 February, which is missing, although given the very high losses in the week 13 Feb it is possible that it includes both.
 The ratio calculated is planes lost compared to planes available at the start of the battle.

 The brunt of the losses in the battle was borne by the single-engine fighters, which accounted for 61% of total losses, and the light bombers, which accounted for another 19%.
 11% of the losses were Wellingtons, and the rest is accounted for by various types.